Perelandra0x309/secure-im/README.md

     Android and Mac app still have some usability issues, just out of beta<br>
     <br>
     My verdict: Yes yes yes!<br>
     This is being developed as a side project by Savoir-faire Linux so they know open source!
-The clients have a unified experience and are available for most platforms (waiting for iOS).
+The clients have a unified experience and are available for most platforms (waiting for iOS).<br>
+    This was designed as a P2P app, so messages you send are not synced between your multiple clients.
+However messages sent to you do appear on all your clients, making a somewhat confusing stream of conversation when using multiple clients.
 </td></tr>

 <tr>